geisa/specification/source/hardware.rst

 choose to use alternate CPUs and/or fewer resources; however, platform implementers should be aware that:

-- It may not be possible to implement a fully conformant (ADM, API, and EE) platform on a device with fewer resources
+- It MAY NOT be possible to implement a fully conformant (ADM, API, and EE) platform on a device with fewer resources
-- If GEISA is extended to include binary compatibility in the future, ARM CPUs are expected to be the exclusive target architecture.
+- If GEISA is extended to include binary compatibility in the future, ARM CPUs are expected to be the exclusive target architecture for LEE |geisa-lee-tux|.

 The vision is that the GEISA EE |geisa-ee-globe| runs on a wide range of hardware platforms with various capabilities: